AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/third-party-test-reports-are-handled-by-hackerone.md

 ---
 # Vulnerabilities found by third-party security scans should go to HackerOne

-This article provides solution on what you should do about vulnerabilities found by third-party security scans.
+This article provides a solution to address vulnerabilities found by third-party security scans.

 ## Affected products and versions